charing999/sim2sima/README.md

 and RLHF pipeline bolted on, so preference data collected from manual human overrides can be used to incrementally tune the SFT model.

-The decision-making logic from this simulator was integrated into a ROS-based drone system and deployed at **Drone Show Korea 2026** (DSK 2026).
-My role was the AI side — building the tactical decision loop, DPO pipeline, and terrain-aware state representation.
-A separate ROS engineer handled the hardware integration and flight stack.
-I handed off the model and inference code; they wired it into the actual drone.

 ## Deployment context

 The tactical decision code here ended up in a ROS-based drone for